Catalog: OHM BOCES Web Registration

 Join fellow educators for a roundtable discussion on assessment and curriculum changes.
 We'll share experiences with the new Regents exams, reflect on implementation of State Investigations, and explore curriculum updates with practical strategies to support student learning and meeting NYS Science Learning Standards.

-39. Teaching Assistant Level 1 Certification Prep
+30. Teaching Assistant Level 1 Certification Prep (OHM BOCES only)

 Program: PPD